cybozu-go/cke/example/README.md

 $ docker logs cke -f
 ```

-After a few minutes, the building of Kubernetes cluster will be complete.
+CKE will finish installation of Kubernetes components in a few minutes.

 ## Operating Kubernetes cluster